 Two Frisians kings meet Nero - The name Nero’s Plain (Vaticanum) for the level area outside the old city of Rome, stems from Emperor Nero.
 It is also this emperor who had a visit of two Frisian kings in the year AD 58.
 Both kings had travelled to Rome to plead with Nero for the continuous use of arable land adjacent to the limes (Roman border fortifications) along the river Rhine, where young Frisians had illegally settled.
 It took some time before Emperor Nero had time to look at their case, so the men visited the impressive Theatre of Pompeius in Rome, more or less where the modern square Largo del Pallaro is today.
 The two kings received Roman citizenship from Nero but their request concerning the use of land was denied.

-patron number one: archangel Michael
+patron number one: Archangel Michael

-By the way, to finance this impressive and second largest church of the world, a lot of money had to be raised to accomplish the Saint Peter’s Basilica.
-For this the massive sale of indulgences was set up and specific taxes were raised, the so-called pieterpenning ‘peter penny’.
-The paradox was that the practice of indulgences to build the Saint Peter’s Basilica stimulated the rise of Protestantism.
+By the way, to finance this impressive and second largest church of the world, a lot of money had to be raised to accomplish the Saint Peter's Basilica.
+For this the massive sale of indulgences was set up and specific taxes were raised, the so-called pieterpenning 'peter penny'.
+The paradox was that the practice of indulgences to build the Saint Peter's Basilica stimulated the rise of Protestantism.
 Imposing more taxes to build a house of god is always tricky.
-It also led to a revolt on the Faroes around the same period, with heathen Frisians killing the bishop; check our post Latið meg ei á Frísaland fordervast! for more details.
+It also led to a revolt on the Faroes around the same period, with heathen Frisians killing the bishop; check our blog post Latið meg ei á Frísaland fordervast! for more bloody details.

-But, besides archangel Michael, a second patron for the Church of the Frisians was coming up: Saint Magnus.
+But, besides Archangel Michael, a second patron for the Church of the Frisians was coming up: Saint Magnus.

 patron number two: Saint Magnus of Cuneo

-It is then that the three men and the nun find the dead body of Saint Magnus of Cuneo.
+It is then, on their way back to Frisia, that the three men and the nun find the dead body of Saint Magnus of Cuneo.
 Magnus was a soldier of the Theban Legion in the Roman Period, in the third century.
 Later he became bishop of Fondi and Trani, and became a martyr.
 That was in the year 252.
-He was a saint under the protection of archangel Michael (Noomen 1989).
+He was a saint under the protection of Archangel Michael (Noomen 1989).
 No explanation is given as to why the body was there laying around on the road suddenly.
 The three soldiers and the nun decide to take the body to Frisia.
 When they are near the town of Sutri, north of Rome, the body refuses to be taken any further.
 In their dreams, the men were told to bring the body to their church in Rome.
 So, they did.
-And so, the Church of the Frisians got its second patrocinium, and hence its double name, Michael and Magnus.
-Of course, that the three men and the nun tried to steal relics and got remorse or were caught in the act, is a too rational explanation we thus must dismiss.

 Because of the three man’s and the nun's devotion, they were allowed to remove a part of the arm of Saint Magnus to serve as a relic back home in Frisia.
 Pieces of Magnus' arm were apparently spread over the villages of Anloo, Bellingwoude, Esens, Hollum at island Ameland (ecclesia sancti Magni in Hollum insuIa ab Aemlandt) and of Hoornsterzwaag.
 How relics, if they did, ended up from the Church of the Frisians in Rome in the churches of Anagni and Fondi, is not told.
-By the way, the church of Anloo in province Drenthe, when it was renovated, turned out to have been built over a building dating to the Roman Period.
+By the way, the church of Anloo in the province of Drenthe, when it was renovated, turned out to have been built over a building dating to the Roman Period.
 A pattern of stone column supports have been found, originally supporting a wooden structure.
-Maybe a temple.
+Maybe a pagan temple.

-Because the full text of the inscription is not very easily accessible on the web, it is presented below for the non-believer or simply for the connoisseur, with a translation (Verweij, 2014).
+Because the full text of the inscription is not very easily accessible on the web, it is presented below for the non-believer or simply for the connoisseur, with a translation (Verweij 2014).
 The best hard copy of the text is provided by Stellingwerf (2007).
 The text is full of abbreviations so hard to read.

 IN NO DNI TEMPORE LEONIS IIII PP IPATE CARVLO MAGNO IPATORE EO TEPORE QVO PETRI BASILICA A SARRACENIS CAPTA FUERAT, TVNC DENIQ P TOTIVS MVNDI CAPITE TVRBATO TOTVS MVNDVS TVRBATVS OMIS GALLIA CV REGE CARVLO AD TVENDV ILLA VENERVNT.
 VNDE CNTRA INIMICOS DNI BELLA DNI DECERTANDO QDAM MORTVI S ET IN CRIPTA IVXTA NERONIS PALATIVM SEPVLTI, EODD TEPORE A LEONE PP ET REGE K AD HONORE MICHAELIS ARCGLI SUP ILLOS FACTA EST ECCLA.
 HIS ITA PACTIS REX APVLIA ABIIT EAQ BEATO PETRO ET ROME SVBIVGAVIT.
 P IDE TEPVS EXERCITV GALLIA REVERTENTE TRES ILLORV MILITES DE FRISIA ILDERADO DE GRONINGA ET LEOMOT DE STAVERA ET HIARO ET CELDVI ANCILLA DEI DE SLINGA.
 HI BEATI MAGNI CORPVS IN LOCO Q DICIT FVNDI INVENER.
 QVO INVENTO IN ILLORV PVINCIA PORTARE ET CDIRE DECREVER SED DIVINA GRA COHOPANTE POSTQVA AD SVTRINAS PARTES VENT E APLIVS DEFERRE N PVALVER QA BIS ET TER TERRITI ET P SONIV MONITI ROMA REVERTENTES SCVM CORP SECV TVLER VNDE FACTV E QVOD ILLORV DEVOTIONIS CAVSA PARTE BRACHII A SE SEGREGARI AB ILLIS PMISIT.
 PARTES AVTE CETERE IN CRIPTA PFATA REMANSER SUP QVA SICUT DICTV EST ECCLA IA FVERAT FACTA DEINDE OMNI ANNO SIMVL BENEFICIV OPTIMV DARI IBI DECREVER SCILICET TRECENTAS MARCAS ARGENTI P ILLORV ET VBIQ REQESCENTIV REDEPTIONE ET IM PERPETVV SEV DIVITES SIVE PAVPERES IN EADE SVPRA DICTI ARCHANGELI BASILICA ET BEATI MAGNI ECCLA IVXTA EA AB EISDE CONSTRVCTA HOSPITALIA QVANDO A SVIS PARTIBVS VENIRENT AGERENT.
 IDCIRCO NROR ALIORVQ OMIB PATEAT SI IPSI VEL QCVQ HOC DECRETV RVPE TEPTAVERINT SCIANT SE PPETVO DAPNATOS ET MALEDICTOS ET PREDICTI PONTIFICIS ANATHEMATIS VINCVLIS IN INFERNO NISI RESIPVERINT CV DIABOLO CLIGATOS, IN HAC AVTE VITA MISEROS PAVPES ET DISPSOS ET ITERV DE LIBRO VITE CELESTIS DELETOS ET DE REGNO XRI DEIECTOS.
 CONFIRMATORIB FAVTORIB HVI DECRETI EC TR SIT BENEDIC XRI ET FRVANT VTRIVSQ VITE GAVDIIS AM